flowchain/wwRPC/README.md

 # wwRPC: web-to-web RPC

-wwRPC uses REST-style RPC operations over WebSocket for Web of Things. wwwRPC aims to support REST-style physical devices and virtual things.
+wwRPC uses REST-style RPC operations over WebSocket for Web of Things. wwRPC aims to support REST-style physical devices and virtual things.
 It is the infrastructure of [WoT.City](https://wotcity.com) software framework for a peer-to-peero IoT network.
 It also aims to support RPC-style endpoints.